w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Create transcripts and captions for multimedia

 For audio-only content, such a podcast, provide a transcript.
 For audio and visual content, such as training videos, also provide captions.
-Include in the transcripts and captions the spoken information and sounds that are important for understanding the content, for example, 'door closes'.
+Include in the transcripts and captions the spoken information and sounds that are important for understanding the content, for example, 'door creaks'.
+For video, also include in the transript a description of the imoportant visual content, for example 'Athan sits behind the desk'.

 {::nomarkdown}
 <%= learn_more %>